 The ministry is led by a team of students and volunteer support staff who help to make The Embassy a reality each semester.
-Join us some Monday—we'd love to meet you!
+Join us this term—we'd love to meet you!

-The Embassy exists to provide a place where students can gather to worship regularly and be exposed to biblical teaching that is relevant to their surroundings and pertinent to their unique stage in life.
-At The Embassy, students are encouraged by fellowship with one another and equipped and challenged to reach those around them for the sake of the Gospel at Humber College.
+1.)
+The Embassy exists to provide a place where believing students can gather together regularly and be exposed to biblical teaching that is relevant to their surroundings and pertinent to their unique stage in life.
+At The Embassy, students are encouraged by fellowship with one another and equipped and challenged to reach those around them for the sake of the gospel at Humber College.
 The ministry seeks to engage students at a formative stage in their lives, discipling and preparing them for a lifetime of influence.

 The Embassy works in cooperation with the local church and seeks to establish a lasting relationship between itself and the school in which it conducts its ministry.